codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 4. Mark the **Publish even if tests fail** checkbox to continue uploading the app artifact even when the tests failed.
 5. Select **Enable App Store Connect publishing** at the top of the section to enable publishing.

-These steps are enough to publish the build to App Store Connect.
-However, users can select additional options to submit the build to TestFlight beta review or App Store review.
+Your app will be now published to App Store Connect.
+However, you can select additional options to submit the build to TestFlight beta review or App Store review.

 #### Submitting an app to TestFlight